initgrep-com/initgrep.blog/_drafts/angular/state-management-in-angualar-using-ngrx.md

 profile$ = this.store.select('profile');
 ```

-*we injected store instance in constructor of a service and provided `AppState` as the  generic type.
-After that, we directly passed the string parameter as `profile` to select the `ProfileFeatureState`*
+*we injected Store instance in constructor of a service or a component and provided`AppState` as the  generic type.
+After that, we passed the `profile` as in the input  to select the `ProfileFeatureState`*

-the final `app.selectors.ts` file looks like -
+The final `app.selectors.ts` file looks like -

 ```typescript
 //app.selectors.ts